jacobecox/templates/clickhouse/versions/2.0.0/README.md

 }
 ```

-4. Update `roleArn` in your values file with the IAM role ARN you created.
+4. Update `cloudAccountName` in your values file with the name of your Cloud Account.

 5. Set `policyName` to match the policy created in step 3.